Everything You Need to Know About Mercury in Water: Health Risks, Testing, and Solutions

 • Research your area: Learn about local sources of contamination by looking into your area’s environmental history and current risk factors.
 If you live near industrial zones, old mining sites, or areas with coal-fired power plants, the chances of mercury contamination may be higher.
 Your state’s environmental or health department often provides water quality reports that can be helpful.

 • Choose the right filter: Not all water filters remove mercury, so it’s important to invest in a system that is specifically designed and tested to do so.
-Look for filters that use activated carbon with ion exchange or reverse osmosis technology, and check that the system meets EPA and NSF/ANSI standards for heavy metal reduction.
+Check that the system meets EPA and NSF/ANSI standards for heavy metal reduction.

 • Maintain your system: Even the best filter won’t be effective if it’s not properly maintained.
 Follow the manufacturer’s recommendations for replacing filter elements, and keep an eye on the system’s performance indicators to ensure it’s working as it should.